<<Previous | Story Intro | Return to Stories | Next >>

 "Sure do!" was the reply.
 A strum of the guitar, and the man began a soulful rendition of the song.

 Her heart was pounding against her ribs when Daniel took her into his arms and began to dance with her.
 He was dancing with her!
 In front of god and everybody, right on the sidewalk!
 It might not have been a big deal to him, but it spoke volumes to her.
 She closed her eyes, snuggled into his embrace, wasn’t even aware that Jack was dancing with Sam, and several other couples had joined in as well, until the song ended, and they all stopped to applaud.
-She searched for and found her wallet, dropped a five dollar bill into the open guitar case.
+She searched for and found her wallet, dropped a ten dollar bill into the open guitar case.

 "Thanks!" the singer grinned up at her.